Updated February 2024

-Byron Bay is famous for many things – stunning beaches, surf culture, a community where anything goes – and more recently as a foodie destination and celebrity hangout.
-But did you know that Australia produces more than a third of the world’s macadamia nuts, and many of these grow in the sub-tropical hinterland around Byron Bay?
+Byron Bay is famous for many things – stunning beaches, surf culture, a community where anything goes – and for quite some time now, increasingly as a foodie destination and celebrity hangout.
+But did you know that Australia is the original home of macadamia nuts, and that many of these grow in the sub-tropical hinterland around Byron Bay?

-Either way, if you’re a fan of Australia’s native nut and you’re in Byron Bay between 8 and 11 am on a Thursday, why not take a look at the Byron Farmers’ Market and discover what the local producers have on offer for macadamia nut lovers.
+If you’re a fan of Australia’s native nut and you’re in Byron Bay between 8 and 11am on a Thursday, why not take a look at the Byron Farmers’ Market and discover what the local producers have on offer for macadamia nut lovers.

-The first growers’ market in the region, the Byron Farmers’ Market has been going strong since 2002.
-Supported by a community committed to the green revolution years before it became fashionable, the local, seasonal produce proves the point that organic, “low kilometre” food, just tastes better.
+As the first growers’ market in the region, the Byron Farmers’ Market has been going strong since 2002.
+Supported by a community committed to the green revolution years before it became fashionable, the local, seasonal produce proves the point that organic, ‘low kilometre’ food just tastes better.

-With all your macadamia nut needs met – it’s time to check out what else this laidback, lovely town has to offer.
-But first things first – make sure you head on up to the lighthouse and enjoy the magnificent views of the Byron Bay hinterland; the natural habitat of Australia’s favourite nut.
+With all your macadamia needs met, it’s time to check out what else this laidback, lovely town has to offer.
+But first things first – make sure you head on up to the lighthouse and enjoy the magnificent views of the Byron Bay hinterland, the natural habitat of Australia’s favourite nut.